slaugaus/visual-json-editor-vscode/DA-PLAN.md

 “File modified externally,” probably an event that can be listened for, should do something.

+- JsonDocument.onDidChangeContent does NOT do this (if you modify in a different editor)

 it'd be SO FUNNY if certain editor widgets were just Monacos (i.e. micro instances of VS Code text editor)

 - https://github.com/microsoft/monaco-editor